Molcarrus/Black-Hat-Zig/Payload-Encryption/RC4/system_function_032_rc4/README.md

 > [!IMPORTANT]
 > This includes Windows API so it should be run on Windows

 Demonstrates encrypting a payload with the RC4 stream cipher.
-Build the project with `zig build`.